branflake2267/project-manager/README.md

 ##Some Ideas of the Project
 * Setup project bare bones in minutes.
-* Provide choice and allow others to contribute there archetype.
+* Provide choice and allow others to contribute their archetype.
 * Provide tutorial archetypes.
 * IDE agnostic